India to resume scheduled international flights from Dec 15: Aviation Ministry | Business

 According to the Centre's decision on Friday, airlines will be allowed to operate 50 per cent of their pre-COVID scheduled passenger flights between India and South Africa, Hong Kong and Botswana from December 15.

-India does not have an air bubble arrangement -- which allowed special passenger flights between two countries amid COVID-related restrictions -- with South Africa, Hong Kong and Botswana.
-Also, these three countries are classified under the ''at-risk'' category by the Health Ministry.
+India does not have an air bubble arrangement, which allowed special passenger flights between two countries amid COVID-related restrictions, with South Africa, Hong Kong and Botswana.
+Also, these three countries are classified in the 'at-risk' category by the Health Ministry.

-In its letter to aviation regulator DGCA on Friday, the Aviation Ministry said that if a country has been identified under the ''at-risk'' category and does not have an air bubble agreement with India, then a maximum ''50 per cent of bilateral capacity entitlements or 50 per cent of pre-COVID operations of Indian or foreign carrier, whichever is higher'', will be permitted.
+In its letter to aviation regulator DGCA on Friday, the Aviation Ministry said that if a country has been identified in the 'at-risk' category and does not have an air bubble agreement with India, then a maximum ''50 per cent of bilateral capacity entitlements or 50 per cent of pre-COVID operations of Indian or foreign carrier, whichever is higher'', will be permitted.

 If a country wants to operate scheduled passenger flights to another nation, a bilateral air services agreement has to be negotiated to decide how many airlines, ports of entries and total flights (or seats) weekly can be allowed between the two.

-The Aviation Ministry said that if a country has been identified to be ''at-risk'' of COVID-19 but has an air bubble agreement with India, then ''75 per cent of pre-COVID scheduled international flight operations of Indian or foreign carrier, whichever is higher, or a minimum of seven frequencies per week subject to availability of entitlements under bilateral agreements will be permitted''.
-The countries that are not under the ''at-risk'' category will get ''full capacity entitlements according to the bilateral air service agreements'', the Aviation Ministry noted.
+The Aviation Ministry said if a country has been identified to be 'at risk' of COVID-19 but has an air bubble agreement with India, then ''75 per cent of pre-COVID scheduled international flight operations of Indian or foreign carrier, whichever is higher, or a minimum of seven frequencies per week subject to availability of entitlements under bilateral agreements will be permitted''.
+The countries that are not in the 'at-risk' category will get ''full capacity entitlements according to the bilateral air service agreements'', the Aviation Ministry noted.

 ''Resumption of commercial international passenger services would imply reversion to bilaterally agreed capacity entitlements and termination of air bubble arrangements,'' it said.